Updated May 29, 2023

 - Non-repeatable read: a transaction that re-reads the data that it has previously read and then finds that another transaction has already modified data.

 - Dirty reads: a transaction that reads data written by a concurrent uncommitted transaction is the dirty read.

 Let us move to the following PostgreSQL Interview Questions.

 CTIDs are a field in every PostgreSQL table and are known to identify specific physical rows according to their block and offset positions within a particular table.
 They are used by index entries to point to physical rows.
 It is unique for each record in the table and quickly denotes the location of a tuple.
 Updating a logical row causes a change in its CTID, rendering it unsuitable for long-term row identification.
 In certain cases, it can be beneficial to identify a row within a transaction when there is no expectation of any competing update.

 Tokens are the building blocks of any source code.
 We categorize these symbols as constant, quoted identifiers, other identifiers, and keywords due to their unique characteristics and composition.
 Tokens which are keywords, consist of pre-defined SQL commands and meanings.
 Identifiers represent variable names such as columns, tables, etc.

 Q12.
 What is the purpose of Array_To_String in PostgreSQL?

 The Array_To_String function concatenates array elements using a provided delimiter.

-This has been a guide to List Of PostgreSQL Interview Questions and Answers.
-Here we have discussed most frequent interview questions with their detailed answers so that it helps candidates to crack interviews with ease.
+This has guided the List Of PostgreSQL Interview Questions and Answers.
+Here we have discussed the most frequent interview questions with detailed answers to help candidates crack interviews easily.
 You may also look at the following articles to learn more –